-TJUC is a member of the Unitarian Universalist Association of Congregations and has adopted its Statement of Conscience, “Creating Peace”, which concludes: "In reverence for all life, we covenant to practice peace at all levels of human interaction."
-The church’s minister, Rev. Elwood Sturtevant, helped found Interfaith Paths to Peace in Louisville, KY, and serves on its board.
-For Veterans Day 2015, TJUC saluted veterans and a conscientious objector in a service, and held a special collection to benefit the US Peace Memorial Foundation.
+TJUC is a member of the Unitarian Universalist Association of Congregations and has adopted its Statement of Conscience, “Creating Peace” which concludes: “In reverence for all life, we covenant to practice peace at all levels of human interaction.”
+The church’s minister helped found Interfaith Paths to Peace in Louisville, KY, and serves on its board.
+On a Veterans Day the church saluted veterans and a conscientious objector and held a special collection to benefit the US Peace Memorial Foundation.
 Founding Member, US Peace Memorial Foundation.

 Rev. Elwood Sturtevant, Minister